Does your soul thirst for Him?

 “What are you filling up with that makes time with Me so unappetizing?”

-The only answer was that haunting question, “What are you filling up with that makes time with Me so unappetizing?”
+The only answer was that haunting question: “What are you filling up with that makes time with Me so unappetizing?”

 I looked at my bookcase and then at my stack of library books—the latest novels from my favorite authors—and decided that God couldn’t really be asking me to give them up.
 I just needed to make time with Him a priority.

-In fact, I would start tomorrow.
+In fact, I resolved that I would start tomorrow.

-The next morning, I opened my Bible and read,
+The next morning, I opened my Bible and read:

-Reluctantly I looked at my books again.
+Reluctantly, I looked at my books again.
 I sighed.
-Lord, are you really asking me to get rid of my detective novels and murder mysteries?
+Lord, are You really asking me to get rid of my detective novels and murder mysteries?
 Return my library books?
-If You are, that would definitely be like plucking out my right eye.
-I prayed miserably.
+If You are, that would definitely be like plucking out my right eye, I prayed miserably.

 “Which is more important to you?”
 He queried.

-Setting my Bible aside I stood and squared my shoulders.
+Setting my Bible aside, I stood and squared my shoulders.
 I would “pluck out my eye” because I wanted to get to the place where God was THE most important thing in my life.

 I went through withdrawals.

 It took a few years to get it out of my system.
 But slowly, as time passed, the craving lessened.
+But the longer I went without them, the better my appetite became for spiritual matters.

-The Bible became more appetizing.
+Slowly, the Bible became more appetizing.
 I found more time to pray.

-Let me challenge you today.
 Take inventory.
 Be honest with yourself.

 What are you filling up with that makes time with God unappetizing?